English

 It's normal to experience some degree of anxiety in countless situations throughout life.
 A first date, job interview, work presentation, or even a scary movie may make you feel nervous and fearful.

-Animated image of an enthusiastic Cardi B gesturing and saying
+An enthusiastic Cardi B gesturing and saying, "It makes sense."

-While "anxiety attack" is not a clinical term, it is commonly described as a feeling of overwhelming apprehension, worry, distress, or fear.
+While "anxiety attack" isn't a clinical term, it is commonly described as a feeling of overwhelming apprehension, worry, distress, or fear.

 If the anticipation of something builds up and the amount of stress reaches a level where it becomes overwhelming, it may feel like an "attack".